Practicing Yoga on Mat or Carpet? What’s Best For You

 When you first start practicing, placing a towel or blanket on the floor beneath where you’re doing your poses can be helpful.
 This will give your feet something to grip onto, which can help prevent them from slipping out of position during a pose.

 Suppose you want to invest in a mat later on.
-In that case, there are many different types available: some are made from rubber (which provides more traction than cotton), some are thick and sturdy for heavier people, and others are thin but durable for those who tend to get sweaty during their practice sessions.
+In that case, many different types are available: some are made from rubber (which provides more traction than cotton), some are thick and sturdy for heavier people, and others are thin but durable for those who tend to get sweaty during their practice sessions.

 Which type of yoga mat works best depends entirely on what kind of experience YOU want when practicing at home or the gym!